 The gap between what your CRM says and what buyers actually experienced creates a dangerous feedback loop.
 Teams optimize against phantom problems while the real competitive vulnerabilities persist unchallenged.
-Breaking this cycle requires replacing self-reported loss codes with direct buyer testimony about what actually tipped the decision.
+Breaking this cycle requires replacing self-reported loss codes with direct buyer testimony about what actually tipped the decision, and the framework that follows draws on the complete AI customer interview methodology refined across thousands of post-decision buyer conversations.

 CRM loss codes suffer from three structural flaws that make them unreliable as competitive intelligence.

 Second, CRM fields reduce complex, multi-factor decisions to a single value.
 Enterprise buying decisions involve 6-10 stakeholders with different priorities, evaluation criteria that shift during the process, and competitive dynamics that interact in ways a dropdown menu cannot capture.
-When a buyer says “your product didn’t meet our technical requirements and we weren’t confident in your implementation timeline and your champion left the organization mid-evaluation,” that becomes “product gap” in the CRM.
+When a buyer says “your product did not meet our technical requirements and we were not confident in your implementation timeline and your champion left the organization mid-evaluation,” that becomes “product gap” in the CRM.

 Third, loss codes are typically entered days or weeks after the decision, filtered through the rep’s interpretation rather than the buyer’s experience.
 Memory decay and narrative simplification compress nuanced decision factors into whatever label feels most defensible during a pipeline review.